Dortmund-Oespel station

 Dortmund-Oespel station is in the district of Oespel of the city of Dortmund in the German state of North Rhine-Westphalia.
 It was built on a loop line (line 2190) off the Witten/Dortmund–Oberhausen/Duisburg railway, which was opened on 24 September 1983 from Bochum-Langendreer to Dortmund-Dorstfeld.
 The station was opened on 24 September 1983 and it is classified by Deutsche Bahn as a category 5 station.

-The station is served by line S 1 of the Rhine-Ruhr S-Bahn (Dortmund–Solingen) on week days every 15 minutes during the day between Dortmund and Essen.
+The station is served by line S 1 of the Rhine-Ruhr S-Bahn (Dortmund–Solingen), running between Dortmund and Essen, every 15 minutes during the day on weekdays.

 In addition, the station is served by buses on three routes operated by DSW21, generally at twenty-minute intervals: 440, 465 and 470.
 It is also served by bus route 371 to Witten Hbf, operated by Verkehrsgesellschaft Ennepe-Ruhr at thirty-minute intervals.